Origin of Latter Day Saint polygamy: Early teachings and practice

 Pratt reported that Smith told some early members in 1831 and 1832 that plural marriage was a true principle, but that the time to practice it had not yet come.
-Johnson also claimed to have heard the doctrine from Smith in 1831.
+Johnson also reported having heard the doctrine from Smith in 1831.
 Mosiah Hancock reported that his father Levi W. Hancock was taught about plural marriage in the spring of 1832.

 William Clayton, Smith's scribe, recorded polygamous marriages in 1843, including unions between Smith and Eliza Partridge, Emily Partridge, Sarah Ann Whitney, Helen Kimball, and Flora Woodworth.

 Jacob Cochran

 Latter Day Saint historical sources indicate that as early as 1832, Mormon missionaries were converting followers of religious leader Jacob Cochran, who went into hiding in 1830 to escape imprisonment for practicing polygamy.
 Mormons held two conferences at Saco, Maine, the center of Cochranism, on June 13, 1834, and August 21, 1835.
 At the latter conference, at least seven of the twelve newly ordained Mormon apostles were in attendance, including Brigham Young.
 Young became acquainted with Cochran's followers as he made several missionary journeys through Cochranite territory from Boston to Saco, and later married Augusta Adams Cobb, a former Cochranite, as one of his plural wives.
 Others who spent time among the Cochranites were Orson Hyde and Smith's younger brother, Samuel.

 Among Cochran's marital innovations was "spiritual wifery".
 Ridlon wrote in 1895, "tradition assumes that [Cochran] received frequent consignments of spiritual consorts, and that such were invariably the most robust and attractive women in the community."
 Some new Cochranites remained polygamists, and moved from the east coast to the Mormon community of Kirtland, Ohio.
-Rumors of Mormon polygamy began to become public, enough to be denied in Mormon publications and mentioned in Mormon scripture in 1835, which noted: